igordertigor/triforce/README.rst

 --------------------------------------------

 This is a system virtualenv symlink manager.
-It allows you to maintain so-called system-virtual-environments that contain system utilities that you want to install with pip but that should reside outside the virtualenvs that you are using for development.
+It allows you to maintain so-called system-virtual-environments which contain system utilities that you want to install with pip but that should reside outside the virtualenvs that you are using for development.
 In fact, the use-case is similar to `pipsi
 <https://github.com/mitsuhiko/pipsi>`_ but takes a somewhat different approach.